 Section 106 Agreements Seminar - digital and in-person classroom course

-• Determine when consulting parties are ready to begin drafting a Section 106 Agreement,
+• Determining when consulting parties are ready to begin drafting a Section 106 Agreement,

-• Distinguish whether a Section 106 Memorandum of Agreement or Programmatic Agreement is best suited to your needs,
+• Distinguishing whether a Section 106 Memorandum of Agreement (MOA) or Programmatic Agreement (PA) is best suited to your needs,

-• Document avoidance, minimization, and mitigation measures as clear, implementable agreement stipulations, and
+• Documenting avoidance, minimization, and mitigation measures as clear, implementable agreement stipulations, and

-• Determine when enough consultation has occurred to begin signing the Section 106 Agreement.
+• Determining when sufficient consultation has occurred to begin signing the Section 106 Agreement.

 All courses are taught by ACHP staff with expertise and practical experience in managing Section 106 cases and developing agreement documents.